Written by Tenley Haraldson. Reviewed by Sean Busch.

 For clothes that need a bit more attention, soak them for a few hours in a basin full of warm water and one cup of white vinegar.

-Does hydrogen peroxide bleach clothes?
-Not only does this medicine-cabinet staple disinfect mild cuts and wounds, but it’s also an excellent laundry whitener.
-When starting a load, simply pour 1 cup of 3% hydrogen peroxide straight into your detergent or bleach dispenser.
+Not only is this medicine-cabinet staple great for disinfecting mild cuts, but it’s also amazing for whitening clothes.
+When you start a load, simply pour 1 cup of hydrogen peroxide (3%) straight into your detergent or bleach dispenser.
 Proceed with your regular laundry routine.

 Get the best tips from the cleaning obsessed.